dimdim1177/mlcomment/README.md

 - most - Only most priority language comments (other to clear)

-FILENAME - path to file for patching, '-' - use stdin Output always to stdout
+FILENAME - path to file for patching, '-' - use stdin

+Output always to stdout

 For example:

 `mlcomment.php -l RU -n "//" -o "/*" -c "*/" dox ./source.cpp > patched.ru.cpp`

+### Examples

+#### mode_dox (patch for Doxygen)

+Usage of mode 'dox' - patch comments for auto-documenting by Doxygen.
+Please, look to scripts and its results.

+#### mode_most (extract one language comments)

+Scripts extract one most priority language comment per block.
+Please, look to scripts and its results.

+#### mode_most_savelang (extract one language comments, but save language code)

+Scripts extract one most priority language comment per block, but save 2-letter language codes in it.
+Usable, for add translates, when they not exists.
+Please, look to scripts and its results.